Yeah, the forecast for the hurricane, category three as it hits the Texas coast.

 But there are concerns in the black community that the Red Cross lacks diversity, especially in an effort helping mostly black evacuees.

-Now the Red Cross shelter in Franklin, I guess this is a Tennessee and then uh in the in the Nashville area.
+Now, the Red Cross shelter in Franklin, I guess this is in Tennessee, in the Nashville area.

 The Red Cross shelter in Franklin opened its doors to storm victims last week.

-It's only one of two shelters in Middle Tennessee, the others in Nashville.
+It's only one of two shelters in middle Tennessee.

 Both shelters are in suburban areas, and the volunteers are predominantly white, while the evacuees are almost all black.